cryptopunksnotdead/punks.js/README.md

 - [Ramaze HQ](http://ramaze.net) - [:octocat:](https://github.com/Ramaze), [:gem:](https://rubygems.org/gems/ramaze), [:book:](http://rubydoc.info/gems/ramaze) - a simple, light and modular open-source web application framework by Michael Fellinger et al
     - [News & Updates](http://ramaze.net/blog)

+## More / Misc Frameworks

+- [Webmachine HQ :octocat:](https://github.com/Webmachine/webmachine-ruby), [:gem:](https://rubygems.org/gems/webmachine) - the HTTP toolkit (a port of the Webmachine in Erlang) for building apps in a declarative way e.g. less concerned with the procedures involved in handling requests directly and more with describing facts about the resources that make up your app; by Sean Cribbs et al

 ## Thanks